 Q: Where can my office sign up to host a Challenge?

 Q: What happens after we sign up?

 A: The CAC’s Congressional Operations Coordinator will be in touch.

 Q: What official resources are my office allowed to use to run this Challenge?

 A: You are allowed to use all MRA resources, as long as the use is handbook-compliant.

 The Members’ Congressional Handbook lists the resources offices can use under “officially-sanctioned competitions.”
-These rules were put in place by Committee Resolution 114 (pg.
-4), your office is allowed to use any of the following MRA resources, as long as the use is handbook-compliant:
+These rules were put in place by Committee Resolution 114.
+Your office is allowed to use any of the following MRA resources, as long as the use is handbook-compliant: